-What should you say when you're making cold calls?
+What should you say when as a freight broker making cold calls?
 Is there a magic script that gets everyone to say yes?
 We get asked these questions every week from our listeners.
-In this blog we'll give you an approach that you can use on a consistent basis to close more customers.
+In this blog we’ll give you an approach that you can use on a consistent basis to close more customers.

 What makes our industry unique is that almost every customer or shipper operates by their own best practices.
 They have unique standard operating procedures and different ways that every one of them distributes or tenders their freight, and that’s only the half of it.
 The other half is how each shipper determines their procurement steps.
 All that is just a fancy way of saying that each company makes its decisions to work with brokers based on their own policies.
 While all of this provides for a lot of different opportunities, it also creates a unique challenge.

 If all of the shippers make decisions differently, how can you use one script to influence them?
 That’s all a cold call is, right?
 It’s the process of reaching out to someone we’ve never spoken to with the goal of influencing their decision to work with us.
 We’re not convincing, debating or manipulating them.
 We are simply trying to engage them, establish trust and then locate an opportunity or issue they have that we can provide the solution for.
 So rather than giving you specific words for you to read, I’ll take you through the structure of the call and what you should be achieving in each step.

 First, know what’s in it for them.
 As in, why do they care?
 Think about when you’re cold called.
 If someone doesn’t get to the point quickly and engage you, what happens?
 You hang up, right?
 That’s exactly what so many people do wrong.
 They begin their calls by announcing who they are, who they work for and why they’re the greatest thing since sliced bread.
 Then, they expect the person forced to listen to their little song and dance to be so impressed that they stop what they’re doing and send over a bunch of business.